Grenada Railroad: Grenada Railway, 2009-2018

 The Grenada Railway was formed in 2009 when Canadian National spun off the 175-mile branch line from the Tennessee border south through Grenada to Canton due to low traffic.
 On May 14, 2009, the Grenada Star reported, "The Grenada Branch Line, the Water Valley Branch Line, and the Natchez Branch Line were sold to Grenada Railway, LLC, and Natchez Railway, LLC, both non-carrier affiliates of V&S Railway and A&K Railroad Materials."
-The 81-mile section running south from Grenada to Canton was taken out of service in 2011 and was the subject of a dispute between Grenada Railway, local towns and counties along the tracks and the Surface Transportation Board.
+The 81-mile section running south from Grenada to Canton was taken out of service in 2011 and was the subject of a dispute between Grenada Railway, the local towns and the counties along the tracks and the Surface Transportation Board.
 GRYR claimed there was not enough traffic to justify keeping the line open, while the towns and counties bordering the tracks argued that abandoning the railroad would hurt them economically.
 The railroad eventually withdrew its application to abandon the trackage in November 2011.

 In 2015, the North Central Mississippi Regional Railroad Authority purchased the entire rail line for $43 million from previous owner A&K Railroad Materials.
 The state of Mississippi contributed a $30 million bond, while Iowa Pacific Holdings paid the remaining $13 million.
 Iowa Pacific then leased the line from the Authority, the lease payments being applied to pay back the state bond.
 It was reported that Iowa Pacific would continue to operate the Grenada Railway, as well as work to rebuild the trackage between Grenada and Canton.
-Currently, tracks have been in use for car storage as far south as Winona, Mississippi.
+Currently, tracks had been in use for car storage as far south as Winona, Mississippi.

 In 2016 Iowa Pacific sent their passenger train (decorated in the colors of the Illinois Central) to Batesville, MS to run a polar express train.
 The train was such a success that Iowa Pacific bought a warehouse and planned to run regular dinner trains.